Best In-DAW AI Assistants for Ableton Live 2026

 | Sound design + preset loading | Yes (instruments, racks, presets) | Limited | Yes | No | No | No |

-| Voice control | Yes (Studio+ and Founder, web + Telegram voice) | No | No | No | No | No |
+| Voice control | Yes (push-to-talk from Starter up, Realtime Talk Mode from Studio up) | Yes (voice dictation, v2.5) | No | No | No | No |

-| Mixing + effects automation | Yes (EQ, comp, sidechain, sends) | Limited | Yes | No | No | No |
+| Mixing + effects automation | Yes (EQ, comp, dynamic movement idea, sends) | Limited | Yes | No | No | No |

-| Free tier | Yes (daily message cap) | Free trial | Free trial | Limited free | Free trial | Free, open source |
+| Free tier | Yes (10 trial productions) | No free tier (Beta, Pro, Max all paid) | Free trial | Limited free | No free trial | Free, open source |

-| Setup difficulty | Bridge installer, ~2 min | Web chat, no install | Easy | Web-based | Plugin install | Max for Live install (M4L required) |
+| Setup difficulty | Bridge installer, ~2 min | Desktop app install | Easy | Web-based | Plugin install | Max for Live install (M4L required) |

 | Privacy: where audio lives | Local DAW (LIA reads metadata, never uploads audio or full project) | Cloud (chat content) | Cloud | Cloud | Local plugin | Local (TensorFlow on-device) |